Exclusive: Viacom should end non-voting stock, give vote to all investors - California fund

 "This is clearly not something you would see in most public companies," Post said.
 "It’s really residue of the transition from a family-owned business to a publicly traded one."

 As a large investor CalSTRS has come to play an influential role on U.S. corporate governance matters.
-In addition to its stake in Viacom, it owns 1.9 million non-voting shares of CBS Corp, the other big media company controlled by Redstone.
+In addition to its stake in Viacom, it owns 1.9 million non-voting shares of CBS Corp (CBS.N), the other big media company controlled by Redstone.

 The Florida board holds 763,303 non-voting shares in Viacom and 763,458 non-voting shares in CBS.